ultimate271/notes/book/agnostic/firstdraft.md

 like a "real world" that does truly exist regardless of our perception of it.
 So let's say this.

-There is a real world.
+Something exists seperate from the inner.

 So why would we take a stance like this?
-Well, firstly, when looking into our own experience, we have made this observation that experience seems to be divided into "the imagination" and "the perception," and when we tried to explain those experiences that fall into the preception category as if they were a part of the imagination category, we were led down a rabit hole of making a bunch of suppossitions that don't seem to match with what would seem to be correct.
+Well, firstly, when looking into our own experience, we have made this observation that experience seems to be divided into "the imagination" and "the actual" and when we tried to explain those experiences that fall into the actual category as if they were a part of the imagination category, we were led down a rabit hole of making a bunch of suppossitions that don't seem to match with what would seem to be correct.

 But this is not adequete to say that something isn't correct.
 There are many things that we would think are not true, that are counter-intuitive in some